When a Self-Service Booking Portal Actually Reduces Your Workload

 Post-Booking Communication

 Automated confirmation emails are mandatory.
-The customer should receive a confirmation email within two minutes of completing the booking, containing: the booking reference, dates, product details, total price, cancellation policy, and contact details for changes or questions.
+The customer should receive a confirmation email within two minutes of completing the booking, containing the booking reference, dates, product details, total price, cancellation policy, and contact details for changes or questions.
 If your email deliverability is poor, test it before launch.
-Confirmation emails landing in spam are a support nightmare — the customer has a booking confirmation they cannot find in their inbox and they call you to verify it.
+Confirmation emails landing in spam are a support nightmare.
+The customer has a booking confirmation they cannot find in their inbox and they call you to verify it.

 Cancellation flows should be self-service where the policy allows.
 If a customer can cancel without charge up to a certain date, let them do that through the portal.
 A cancellation that requires a phone call to process is unnecessary friction if the policy permits self-service cancellation.
-The cancellation flow should tell the customer what they will be charged (if anything) and confirm the cancellation immediately, with an email confirmation of the cancellation.
+The cancellation flow should tell the customer what they will be charged if anything, and confirm the cancellation immediately with an email confirmation of the cancellation.

 When Self-Service Booking Should Not Be Built